SenseLogic/BASIL/README.md

 # Basil

-Textual database designer.
+Database builder.

 ## Features

-*   Database design using a concise textual specification.
+*   Creates databases using a concise textual specification.
-*   Random data generation from the column name, type, size and properties.
+*   Fills them with fake data based on the column name, type and properties.
-*   Lorem ipsum sentences in Latin or English.
+*   Generates lorem ipsum sentences in Latin or English.
-*   Multiple export formats :
+*   Exports the database schema and data in several formats :
     *   UML schema file.
     *   SQL schema and data files.
     *   CQL schema and data files.